We have a variety of activities and techniques that we use at Stanley Grove to promote pupil welfare and wellbeing.

 ‘Building the Bridge’ began in the autumn term of 2015.
 Since then we have organised over 75 workshops, events, parades and festivals, across Manchester; in others schools, libraries, the Manchester Museum and the Whitworth but predominately in Longsight locations including, the Pakistani Community Centre and Longsight Library as well as our school.
 The combined attendance figures for these events stands at over 15,000 which include families of children from seven different schools as well as our own.
 The feedback has been tremendous with 94% of attendees requesting further events and rating them as ‘excellent’.
 When asked (at one event involving The Manchester Museum) ‘Has attending this event made it more likely that you will visit the Museum?’
 72% responded positively.
 This ties in with the audit we completed after the first year of bringing the cultural assets to Longsight.
 Our pupils visiting the Manchester Museum with their parents leapt from 0.5% to 20.5%.

 We are now working on year three of our Building the Bridge project.
-We started year one focusing on the Whitworth and Manchester Museum but through our work have developed many more partnerships with Manchester’s social and cultural assets over the period including: Jodrell Bank, The Manchester Children’s Book Festival, the Manchester Library Service, a range of departments at The University of Manchester and Manchester Metropolitan University and The National Football Museum who attend our events working with us to Build the Bridge between our community and the rest of Manchester.
+We started year one focusing on the Whitworth and Manchester Museum but through our work have developed many more partnerships with Manchester’s social and cultural assets over the period including: Jodrell bank, The Manchester Children’s Book Festival, Manchester Library Service, a range of departments at the University of Manchester and Manchester Metropolitan University, and The National Football Museum who attend our events working with us to build the bridge between our community and the rest of Manchester.

 Our activities since the start of the project in 2015 have provided over 500 volunteering opportunities.
 This has had a real impact with 86% of participants saying it had increased their confidence.
 This may lead to better employability chances for our community.